 Crown and bridge restores full teeth.
 If you have had major trauma, a large cavity, tooth fracture, or a root canal, then a crown is recommended.
 Bridges, like the one pictured above, replace lost teeth as well restores the adjacent teeth.
 These are custom fabricated crowns that will have the ideal fit and polish once they are cemented.

 Porcelain crowns are the most esthetic crown option we have.
 The translucency, shade, and polish can match that of natural teeth.
-We will often recommend these crowns for the front 6 teeth which are in the esthetic zone.
-They also have the added advantage of being able to bond to natural tooth structure, allowing for extra retention on teeth with short height.
+We will often recommend these crowns for the front teeth which are in the esthetic zone.
+They are also able to bond to natural tooth structure, allowing for extra retention on teeth with short height.

 Gold crowns are recommended in our office for molars.
-Gold is still the restorative material of choice due to its biocompatability, strength, and resistance to corrosion.
-Its wear is very similar to natural teeth, so it preserves opposing teeth and provides ideal occlusion.
+Gold is still the restorative material of choice due to its biocompatibility, strength, and resistance to corrosion.
+Its wear is very similar to that of natural teeth, so it preserves opposing teeth and provides ideal occlusion.
 They are known to be the longest lasting and the most conservative of crowns.

 Amalgam fillings, also known as silver fillings, still have many uses in dentistry.
 Mercury levels are minimal, and the filling material itself is unmatched.
 We do recommend amalgam fillings in the back teeth ( molars) due to their superior strength and resistance to recurrent decay.
 They will last longer than composite resin fillings and are cheaper.
 Amalgam has served dental patients for nearly a century and has treated one of the most common diseases (dental decay) effectively in that time.

 Lower dentures are notorious for being loose and falling out.
 Implants are a reliable way to improve the retention of complete dentures.
-2 implants are placed by an Oral Surgeon or Periodontist in the lower arch, in a similar location to where the canines would have existed.
 Once the implants are integrated, special attachments are added to the implants which act to lock the denture into place.
-Your denture will be guaranteed to have improved retention and stability, allowing you to eat and talk better!
+Your denture will be guaranteed to improve your life by having improved retention and stability, allowing you to chew, eat and talk better!

 Porcelain veneers are an excellent option for improving the esthetics of a smile.
-A small amount of enamel is removed from the front surface of the anterior 6 teeth and replaced with bio-compatible porcelain restorations, custom made by a dental lab.
+A small amount of enamel is removed from the front surface of the anterior six teeth and replaced with bio-compatible porcelain restorations which are custom made by a dental lab.
 The shape, texture and color of the teeth can be altered.
-If you are unsatisfied with your smile, then please ask us about this treatment option.
+If you are unsatisfied with your smile, we can fix that for you!
+Please ask us about this treatment option.
 It is conservative and provides reliable changes that will make you want to smile

 Scaling & Root Planing